-- ♦ Student Handbook - Relevant Course Syllabus - American Nurses Association (ANA) Standards - ♦ California State University, San Bernardino Bulletin of Courses - 1.
+- Student Handbook - Relevant Course Syllabus - American Nurses Association (ANA) Standards - California State University, San Bernardino Bulletin of Courses - a.
 The student or faculty recognizes unresolved or ongoing difficulties in any of the following areas: professional conduct, clinical proficiency, absence or tardiness, as defined by the current student policy and procedure manual and relevant course syllabus.

-- 2. An instructor will develop SPS Guidelines identifying the deficiency and a SPS.
-The following steps will be implemented: - a) Following a meeting of relevant involved parties, the student may be removed from the clinical setting as determined by the instructor, to allow time for further clarification and verification of information. - b) The instructor will contact the Chief Nurse Administrator/Department Chair - c) The SPS will be ready for the student's signature by the next clinical day from the identification of the deficiency. - 3.
-Within five (5) workdays, the instructor, in consultation with the Department Chair/Chief Nurse Administrator, will meet with the student to define details of the SPS for completion. - 4.
-The plan may include referral to: - a) Theory and/or Clinical Instructor of the course. - b) The Student Health and Psychological Counseling Center and/or CARE Team for solution of personal problems interfering with learning. - c) The Learning Center for assessment of possible learning disabilities and/or remediation work in deficient areas and tutorial support. - d) Referral to Skills Lab Coordinator for clinical remediation support.
-During this meeting, an opportunity will be provided for student input. - 5.
-A copy of the SPS is filed in the student's department record. - 6.
+- b.
+An instructor will develop SPS Guidelines identifying the deficiency and a SPS.
+The following steps will be implemented: - 1.
+Following a meeting of relevant involved parties, the student may be removed from the clinical setting as determined by the instructor, to allow time for further clarification and verification of information. - 2.
+The instructor will contact the Chief Nurse Administrator/Department Chair - 3.
+The SPS will be ready for the student's signature by the next clinical day from theidentification of the deficiency. - c.
+Within five (5) workdays, the instructor, in consultation with the Department Chair/Chief Nurse Administrator, will meet with the student to define details of the SPS for completion. - i.
+The plan may include referral to: - 1.
+Theory and/or Clinical Instructor of the course. - 2.
+The Student Health and Psychological Counseling Center and/or CARE Teamfor solution of personal problems interfering with learning. - 3.
+The Learning Center for assessment of possible learning disabilities and/orremediation work in deficient areas and tutorial support. - 4.
+Referral to Skills Lab Coordinator for clinical remediation support.
+During this meeting, an opportunity will be provided for student input. - d.
+A copy of the SPS is filed in the student's department record. - e.
 An instructor may schedule weekly meetings with the student during the term of the SPS to review progress.
-If the student fails to demonstrate reasonable progress in accordance with the SPS, the instructor may request a meeting with the student, program director and Chief Nurse Administrator/Department Chair.
-At this meeting the prohibition of the student to attend class and/or clinical may be determined. - 7.
-At the conclusion of the improvement date identified in the SPS, the student and instructor will meet.
-Progress will be reviewed; however, all SPS are maintained throughout the remainder of the program. - 8.
+If the student fails to demonstrate reasonable progressin accordance with the SPS, the instructor may request a meeting with the student, program director and Chief Nurse Administrator/Department Chair.
+At this meeting the prohibition of the student to attend class and/or clinical may be determined. - f.
+At the conclusion of the improvement date identified in the SPS, the student and instructorwill meet.
+Progress will be reviewed; however, all SPS are maintained throughout the remainder of the program. - g.
 If, in the professional assessment of the faculty and the Chief Nurse Administrator / Department Chair, the student does not satisfy the terms of the SPS, the student will be notified verbally and in writing during a meeting with the instructor and the Chief Nurse Administrator/Department Chair.
 The student will be unable to attend the class and/or clinical portion of the course.
 This will result in failure of the course.